starkinfra/sdk-dotnet/README.md

 ### Cancel a PixInfraction

-Cancel a specific Infraction Report using its id.
+Cancel a specific Pix infraction using its id.

 ```c#
 using System;